9 Best perps DEX for beginners in 2026: Low fees, no KYC

 ❌ Restricted for US users.

-It was born from the 2024 merger of two projects, Astherus and APX Finance, and rebranded as Aster in early 2025.
-Its token launched in September 2025.
-And the backing is no joke: YZi Labs (formerly Binance Labs) is behind it, and Binance co-founder CZ has openly cheered it on.
+Aster was born from the 2024 merger of two projects, Astherus and APX Finance, and was rebranded in early 2025.
+Its token launched in September 2025, and the backing is no joke: YZi Labs (formerly Binance Labs) is behind it, and Binance co-founder CZ has openly cheered it on.

 Pros